Hiimus/arca_bookstore/README.md

   <img src="readme/images/faq.JPG">
 </details>

 - The Return and Refund Policy page can also be accessed from the FAQ page under the Return and Delivery section.
-Note: This is just a downloaded template were some fields have been modified.
+Note: This is just a downloaded template where some fields have been modified.

 <details>
   <summary>Policies Page</summary>